christopherparks-unr/cs480Parks/PA7/README.md

 You may specify multiple vertex and fragment shaders, though due to insufficient knowledge on my behalf, the program will only load the last ones specified.
 Ignores all other arguments.

 ## Defining Objects to Render
 Objects are defined within ```/PA7/main.ini```.
 Look at the included file to see how it should be formatted.
+Since this is a project specifically meant to simulate a solar system, do not modify the .ini file in any signficant way, unless you want to observe how the .ini file works.
 Some notes about the attributes:

 The first line must be the name you give the object.
 Use ```[<name>]``` to define the beginning of a new object and mark the end of the old object definition.

 The parent argument refers to the name of the object (as described above).

-The scene_path argument refers to the model you wish to import.  **The path is relative to ```/PA7/```.**
+The scene_path argument refers to the model you wish to import.  **The path is relative to the .ini file.**

 **Note that the last object defined will not be loaded; make sure that ```[EOF]``` is the final line in the file to ensure all objects are loaded.**

-The mesh_name argument refers to the specific mesh you want to use.
-You must use the name of the mesh as defined by Assimp (specifically, the ```aiMesh.mName``` variable.
-All objects included are defined in main.ini with their correct mesh names).

 Do not define scale to be 0.0.
 It will break, and it doesn't make sense to use that value anyways.